richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_CostManagement.md

 ![image](https://user-images.githubusercontent.com/44923999/188199195-34c228d5-37e8-4c06-8d7d-88b0e8d2a3ec.png)

-This use case considers requirement statements like:
+This use case considers the following requirement statements:

 * "We want to analyze Azure resource costs across many subscriptions"
 * "An understanding of resources and costs would really help us get a handle on inherited subscriptions"